Skip to main content

 Note: The line “Xws.Range(“A1”.AutoFilter 1, “=KTE”)” in the code indicates that you will filter data in column A with the criteria =KTE, and the number 1 is the column number of column A. You can change them to your need.
 For example, if you want to filter all numbers that are greater than 500 in column B, you can change this line to “Xws.Range(“B1”.AutoFilter 2, “>500”)”.

-Then the specified columns are filtered at the same time in all worksheets of current workbook.
+The specified columns are now filtered simultaneously across all worksheets in the current workbook.
 See the below results.

 7. Re-apply filter after changing data

 Sometimes you may have made changes for a filtered range.
 However, the filter result remains the same no matter what changes you made to the range (see screenshot below).
-In this section, we are going to show you two methods to manually or automatically reapply the filter on the current range so that changes you’ve made are included.
+This section shows two methods to manually or automatically reapply the filter on the current range so that changes you’ve made are included.

 Manually reapply filter with the Reapply command